Lisa Wickham: Career

 She was the General Manager of the University of the West Indies, Institute of Business (IOB) now known as the Arthur Lok Jack School of Management.
 She served as the Head of the Global Quality Exchange, a World Bank Project for Business Expansion and Industrial Restructuring for Trinidad & Tobago, CEO of Vision Marketing Caribbean Co.
 Ltd and Interim CEO of TTT Media Network Limited.
 She is currently the President and CEO of Imagine Media International Limited.

 Appearing on television since the age of six, she made the transition from children’s TV to adult contemporary TV, hosting a series of successful TV productions including a daily morning prime-time TV Show on national TV in Trinidad and Tobago and the popular E-Zone entertainment TV magazine show, which has been syndicated throughout the Caribbean and in the US on BET J. She has been a contributor to BBC Radio 5 Live and BBC Radio 1Xtra and has produced TV programmes for BET/BET J as well as the Government of Trinidad and Tobago.

 In 2006 she founded E-Zone the Mag! magazine, which features articles on Caribbean entertainment personalities.
 E-Zone the Mag! and E-Zone TV Show have been used as teaching tools for the Caribbean Studies CAPE exam course in some high schools in Trinidad and Tobago and the Caribbean.

-In 2007 and 2008, she was the artistic director and producer (for both stage and television) of the highly acclaimed Annual COTT Music Awards, including the COTT Foundation Awards Dinner.
+In 2007 and 2008, she was the artistic director and producer (for both stage and television) of the highly acclaimed annual COTT Music Awards, including the COTT Foundation Awards Dinner.

 In 2009, Wickham was also Producer-Trinidad for the UNICEF-MTV HIV/AIDS awareness film Tribes shot in Trinidad.
-In 2010, as associate director for the Best of CaribbeanTales Film Festival, Symposium and Film Market in Barbados.
-Lisa Wickham is known for a number of award-winning films, TV Shows, advertisements and music videos.
+In 2010, she was associate director for the Best of CaribbeanTales Film Festival, Symposium and Film Market in Barbados.
+Wickham is known for a number of award-winning films, TV shows, advertisements and music videos.